 M-F 8am-7pm CT

-What is a Medicare Prescription Drug plan?
+Medicare Prescription Drug Plans

-Medicare Prescription Drug plans—also known as Medicare Part D—help cover the cost of prescription medications, giving you broader healthcare coverage and potentially saving you money.
-Original Medicare (Part A and Part B) doesn’t cover all prescription drug costs, so for Medicare recipients needing prescription drug coverage, a Medicare Part D plan can be purchased as a standalone plan to supplement Original Medicare or to accompany a Medicare Supplement Plan.
+Medicare Prescription Drug plans, also known as Medicare Part D, help cover the cost of both generic and brand name medications.
+If you are already enrolled in Original Medicare (Part A and Part B), enrolling in a prescription drug plan will give you broader healthcare coverage that may also save you money.
+A Medicare Part D plan can be purchased as a standalone plan to supplement Original Medicare or to accompany a Medicare Supplement Plan.
 Another option for obtaining prescription drug coverage is with a Medicare Advantage plan—also known as Medicare Part C.

 - The cost of prescription drug coverage varies depending on the plan you choose, which medications you use and if your pharmacy is in network.